Archaeology of Hatfield and Thorne: Location

-History of the archaeology on the site
+Archaeological History

 Since the 1700s there has been considerable antiquarian interest in Thorne and Hatfield Moors.
 Literature shows throughout history that locals have taken an interest in the ancient charred cut wood stumps that began to appear from the peat extraction process'.
 The earliest reference to archaeological records was by Abraham De la Pryme (1701) who noted the finding of bog oaks and Roman coins and as well as an assumed bog body from the region.